cdelzotti/LINFO2142-project-2021/tstat/basicMonitoring.rst

     tstat -r RRD -R rrd.conf -N net.conf -l

 Tstat can work both with packets traces and live traffic through the libpcap library.
 Live monitoring is launched with the *-l* flag.
-To analyse a trace instead, simply replace the *-l* flag by the path to the trace.
+To analyse a trace instead, simply replace the *-l* flag with the path to the trace.

 Now, let's analyze the remaining of the command to understand what is really going on under the hood :